What is Identity Theft?

 How Businesses Can Protect Themselves and Their Customers

-Preventing identity theft requires a combination of technical measures, operational procedures, and awareness:
+Preventing identity theft takes a combination of technical controls, operational discipline, and awareness:

-• Minimise data collection -- only collect and store the personal information you genuinely need.
-The less data you hold, the less there is to steal
+- Minimise data collection — only collect and store what you actually need.
+The less you hold, the less there is to steal.

-• Secure data storage -- encrypt personal data at rest and in transit, implement access controls, and regularly audit who has access to sensitive information
+- Secure data storage — encrypt personal data at rest and in transit, restrict access, audit who can see what.

-• Train your staff -- agents and employees who handle personal data should understand the risks, know how to spot suspicious behaviour, and follow clear procedures for identity verification
+- Train your staff — anyone handling personal data should understand the risks, know how to spot odd behaviour, and follow a clear verification procedure.

-• Implement strong authentication -- where possible, use multi-factor authentication rather than relying solely on knowledge-based verification
+- Implement strong authentication — multi-factor where you can, rather than relying purely on knowledge-based questions.

-• Monitor for unusual activity -- set up systems to flag transactions or account changes that do not match normal patterns
+- Monitor for unusual activity — flag transactions or account changes that don't match the customer's normal pattern.

-• Use secure payment solutions -- for telephone payments, using DTMF masking or similar technology keeps card data out of the agent environment, reducing the risk of data being captured and used for identity theft
+- Use secure payment solutions — for phone payments, DTMF masking keeps card data out of the agent environment entirely, which removes one of the easiest data sources for identity-theft attacks.

 The Legal Framework

-In the UK, identity theft is covered by several pieces of legislation, including the Fraud Act 2006, the Identity Documents Act 2010, and the Computer Misuse Act 1990.
-The Data Protection Act 2018 (which incorporates GDPR into UK law) places specific obligations on businesses to protect personal data and to report breaches to the Information Commissioner's Office (ICO) within 72 hours.
+In the UK, identity theft sits across several pieces of legislation — the Fraud Act 2006, the Identity Documents Act 2010, the Computer Misuse Act 1990.
+The Data Protection Act 2018 (which brings GDPR into UK law) puts specific obligations on businesses to protect personal data and to report breaches to the Information Commissioner's Office within 72 hours.

 Paytia's PCI DSS Level 1 certified platform incorporates identity theft as part of its thorough security approach.
 By processing phone payments through DTMF suppression, Paytia ensures card data is protected at every stage.